Civilian Participation in Violence and Politics: Ideology, Networks, and Action in Peru and India

 Through a comparative study of Peru's Shining Path and the Naxalite movement in India, I argue that an insurgency's particular ideological interpretations and conceptions of membership shape civilian support by influencing everyday social relations between rebels and civilians.
 Rebels' ideas, implemented through indoctrination and strategic action, change networks of participation and civilians' opportunities to engage in politics.

-Constructing memory and citizenship from mass graves in Latin America: a comparative study of "forensic politics"
+Constructing memory and citizenship from mass graves in Latin America: a comparative study of post-war forensic politics in Peru and Colombia

-Civilian protection and aid delivery during war: the politics of early warning of mass atrocities in Sri Lanka, 2000-2009
+Civilian protection and aid delivery during civil war: the politics behind early warning of mass atrocities in Sri Lanka, 2000-2009

 "Power Politics Meets Personal Persuasion: The Role of the Next UN Secretary General," Political Violence at a Glance, 20 September 2016.